 This did not happen and there is still no sign of any confirmed date of when the overnight or day island tours can resume.

-Where to see Blue Tears in Malaysia
+Where To See Blue Tears In Malaysia

-You can see the blue tears at Kuala Selangor too!
+But if you still want to this natural phenomenon, you can see the blue tears at Kuala Selangor too!

 The jetty at Sky Mirror Kuala Selangor provides a boat ride service.
-The boats will cruise along the Selangor River.
-Taking you out to sea at night.
+The boats will cruise along the Selangor River, taking you out to sea at night.

 It is about an hour’s ride from the jetty.